 Problem with Watering Your Cabbage Plant:

 Ideally, you should water your cabbages 2-3 times each week.
-Depending on the soil, and the weather you can adjust the watering frequency.
+Depending on the soil and the weather, you can adjust the watering frequency.
 We have a detailed article on how to water a plant, see that for more information.

-Pest and Diseases:
+Pests and Diseases:

 Cabbage plants are prone to pests and diseases.
 Many insects like cabbage loopers, slugs, aphids, root maggots, etc., love to feast on them.
-If a young cabbage plant gets damaged by pests(especially the central growing points), the plant will not form any head.
+If a young cabbage plant gets damaged by pests(especially the central growing points), the plant will not form a head.

 Overcrowding:

 The ideal space between two cabbage plants should be 12-18 inches, and the gap between two rows should be at least 24 inches.
-If the plants are placed too tightly it will create problems in head formation.
+If the plants are placed too tightly, it will create problems in head formation.
 This becomes more problematic if your cabbage is of large varieties.

 How to Ensure Proper Head Formation In Cabbage:

-Here are some the steps you can take to ensure proper head formation in a cabbage plant:
+Here are some of the steps you can take to ensure proper head formation in a cabbage plant:

 - Choose the variety properly.
 Check the expected level of head formation for that particular variety.
-If any particular variety naturally forms a loose or small head you can do very little to modify that.
+If any particular variety naturally forms a loose or small head, you can do very little to modify that.

 - Water deeply and infrequently, rather than little and often.

 - Make sure the soil does not get waterlogged.
-Add some coir, perlite, well-rotted compost to ensure proper drainage.
+Add some coir, perlite, and well-rotted compost to ensure proper drainage.

 - Use crop rotation techniques.
 Avoid growing cabbages in the same place within a three-year period.